tpasin/latam-newr-training/TRAINING_GUIDE.md

     - Clone the repository on your local computer
     - Open the repository in Visual Studio Code

-2. EC2 instance setup (TRAINING_GUIDE.sh, part 1)
+2. EC2 instance setup
     - Create the EC2 instance
         - Amazon Linux
         - t2.medium
         - 24Gb Storage
-    - Configure the EC2 instance
+    - Configure the EC2 instance (setup-ec2-instance.sh)

 3. Observability in New Relic, part 1
     - Check data on INFRASTRUCTURE